 Blood and Circulatory System Related Anxiety Symptoms

-Anxiety can also affect how your heart pumps blood, how your hormones react, and so much more.
+Anxiety can also affect how your heart pumps blood, how your body communicates, and so much more.
 The following are some of the anxiety symptoms of the blood and circulatory system:

 Anxiety can also make some issues that you already struggle with worse.
 Luckily, most of the time, these issues are only temporary, and do not cause any long term damage or lead to any long term risks.

-Anxiety also affects your body heat, which in turn can make you feel hot, cold, or both.
-The following are some of the body heat anxiety symptoms:
+Anxiety also affects the way your perceive ambient temperature , which in turn can make you feel hot, cold, or both.
+The following are some of the anxiety symptoms:

 The following are some symptoms of anxiety that affect the entire body, but do not necessarily fit into any one category.
 Be sure and explore the links below to learn more about each symptom, as well as what may cause it and what you can do about it.